-For workers who are classified as independent contractors and who earned at least $600 in 2020 for services provided, business owners must instead file the appropriate 1099 form with the IRS and distribute the form to the worker.
-For the 2020 tax year, new form 1099-NEC (Nonemployee Compensation) will be used in most cases instead of the 1099-MISC form used in previous tax years.
+For workers who are classified as independent contractors and who earned at least $600 in 2021 for services provided, business owners must instead file the appropriate 1099 form with the IRS and distribute the form to the worker.
+For the 2021 tax year, form 1099-NEC (Nonemployee Compensation) will be used in most cases instead of the 1099-MISC form used in previous tax years.

 What is the deadline for employers to send federal unemployment tax reports to the IRS?